 These summary data visualizations were last updated on Feb.
 21, 2017.
-The most recent data available in each visualization are for December 2016.
+The most recent data available in each interactive visualization are for December 2016.

 Loans used by consumers primarily to finance the purchase of new or used automobiles.